 In the best case, you’ll use the list to detect miscommunications and create a killer landing page.
 In the worst case, it will make you think and reconsider if your ‘truths’ are also the truths of others.

-Rank each item from 1-5.
+Start your landing page checklist by ranking each item from 1-5.
 If there is more than one rater each should fill out his own copy.
 Compare results and discuss the items which have a difference in rates equal to or greater than 2 points.

 - Are you being as CLEAR as possible about what you’re offering and why?